-So, our technicians have made this guide to help you learn some troubleshooting tips to get your chainsaw up and running.
+So, I’ve put together this guide to share some simple troubleshooting tips to help you get your chainsaw back in action.

 How to Troubleshoot a Husqvarna Starting Issues

 One or more of these issues may exist in your Husqvarna chainsaw, which you should investigate.